nealcao/TDL/design.md

         001 = "meep" // unambiguous enough to not require a leading colon FOO print() // this is the same as just `FOO` }
-      2: Event { // unambiguous enough to not requrie a leading colon :001 print() // ambiguous enough to require a colon, the `001` could be a number }
+      2: Event { // unambiguous enough to not require a leading colon :001 print() // ambiguous enough to require a colon, the `001` could be a number }
-      3: Event { // unambiguous enough to not requrie a leading colon print(:001) // ambiguous enough to require a colon, the `001` could be a number, this is the same as calling `Ground print(:001)`
+      3: Event { // unambiguous enough to not require a leading colon print(:001) // ambiguous enough to require a colon, the `001` could be a number, this is the same as calling `Ground print(:001)`
       }
     }